khartinger/RCC5V/README.md

 [To the top of the page](#up)
 <a name="x40"></a>

-# Example: Switching a turnout with the RCC5V system
+# Example: Circuit diagram for switching a turnout with the RCC5V system
 The following picture shows the electrical circuit diagram for controlling a turnout with DCC, MQTT or manually.
 The light green rectangles represent circuit boards developed in KiCad 8.0 and manufactured by [PCB Way](https://www.pcbway.com/).
 To do this, simply install the PCB Way plug-in in KiCad and the data required for production is then transferred with a click of the mouse.

 ![overall_circuit_diagram](./images/768_RCC5V_OverviewCircuitDiagram_241111.png "overall circuit diagram")